 The Microsoft Windows Help Engine (WinHlp32.exe) is not supported in the Windows Vista environment because it does not conform to updated Windows Vista security standards.
-Sage MAS 90 and 200 moved to compiled HTML-based Help (.chm files) in version 4.20.
-Help files for most non-Business Framework and possibly Development Partner programs may not be converted to .chm files in this version of Sage MAS 90 or 200; therefore, these Help files will not load in Windows Vista.
+Although Sage MAS 90 and 200 moved to compiled HTML-based Help (.chm files) as of version 4.20, Help files for some non-Business Framework and Development Partner programs may not be converted to .chm files; therefore, these Help files will not load under Windows Vista.